pypa/distlib/docs/reference.rst

    aggregator in the list provided which returns a non-empty result), or a merged result from all the aggregators in the list.

-   .. method:: __init__(*locators, merge=False)
+   .. method:: __init__(*locators, **kwargs)

       :param locators: A list of aggregators to delegate finding projects to.
       :type locators: sequence of locators
-      :param merge: If ``True``, each aggregator in the list is asked to provide results, which are aggregated into a results dictionary.
+      :param merge: If this *kwarg* is ``True``, each aggregator in the list is asked to provide results, which are aggregated into a results dictionary.
 If ``False``, the first non-empty return value from the list of aggregators is returned.
-The aggregators are consulted in the order in which they're passed in.
+                    The locators are consulted in the order in which they're passed in.
       :type merge: bool

+.. class:: DependencyFinder

+   This class allows you to recursively find all the distributions which a particular distribution depends on.

+   .. method:: __init__(locator)

+      Initialise an instance with the locator to be used for locating distributions.

+   .. method:: find(requirement)

 Functions
 ^^^^^^^^^